-Working from this premise, the Court distinguished prior laws that had made voting a duty.
-These had been enacted in a colonial context where the Crown was sovereign, and the people mere subjects.
-That no law had been enacted to mandate voting since the United States had become independent served to prove that it was incompatible with popular sovereignty in a republic.249 Because the citizen qua elector acts as the sovereign, the court distinguished "the duty of the citizen when he is called on to bear arms, serve on juries, etc."250 There, where citizens are not acting as sovereign, the legislature may create enforceable duties.
+Working from this premise, the Court distinguished prior laws that had made voting a duty.351 These had been enacted in a colonial context where the Crown was sovereign, and the people mere subjects.352 That no law had been enacted to mandate voting since the United States had become independent served to prove that it was incompati-

 By this logic, the Court concluded that the duty to vote interfered with the right of suffrage protected by the Missouri constitution.
-If, as the Court noted, "no power, civil or military, shall at any time interfere to prevent the free exercise of the right of suffrage"-its emphasis-then "how can a citizen be said to enjoy the free exercise of the right of suffrage who is constrained to such exercise, whether he will or not, by a penalty?"251 Rather than construing the constitutional provision by its plain meaning-a bar on any interference with the exercise of right to vote-the court also interpreted the provision as preventing the converse: interference with the freedom to not exercise the right.
+356 If, as the Court noted, "no power, civil or military, shall at any time interfere to prevent the free exercise of the right of suffrage"-its emphasis-then "how can a citizen be said to enjoy the free exercise of the right of suffrage who is constrained to such exercise, whether he will or not, by a penalty?"357 Rather than construing the constitutional provision by its plain meaning-a bar on any interference with the exercise of right to vote-the Court also interpreted the provision as preventing the converse: interference with the freedom to not exercise the right.358

-In a coda, the Court concluded that it was "degrading to the franchise" to compare the act of voting to the types of services that had provided exemptions from other poll taxes-such as volunteering for a fire department, or working on the highways.
+In a coda, the Court concluded that it was "degrading to the franchise" to compare the act of voting to the types of services that had provided exemptions from other poll taxes-such as volunteering for a fire department or working on the highways.
 Those services had some monetary value to the public.
 Voting, by contrast, "is not service at all, but an act of sovereignty above money and above price."
 To consider voting a mere service would, it followed, put a price on the vote.
 This the justices were not willing to do.